Camp Randall: Prison camp

-In April of 1862, Union forces captured thousands of Confederate soldiers at Island No. 10 on the Mississippi River in southern Missouri.
+In April 1862, Union forces captured thousands of Confederate soldiers at Island No. 10 on the Mississippi River in southern Missouri.
 About 1200 of them were sent to Camp Randall - mostly from the 1st Alabama Infantry Regiment, along with some from Tennessee, Arkansas, and other places.
 Some had been injured or sick to begin with, and all suffered an eight-day ride on an overcrowded boat up the Mississippi.
 A rough barracks was set up for the prisoners and the 19th Regiment was sent over from Racine to guard them.

 Conditions in camp were generally decent for a Civil War POW stockade, but not good.
 The army scrimped on rations, prisoners fought each other, there was antagonism between prisoners and guards, the hospital was overloaded so that sick prisoners lay on the floor, and prisoners died at an alarming rate.
 The camp didn't have a good fence, so some healthy prisoners just walked out.
 Because of the poor infrastructure and spotty discipline, it took half of the 19th Regiment to guard the thousand prisoners - Union soldiers who were needed elsewhere.
 So on May 30, all the healthy-enough POWs were shipped by train to Camp Douglas in Chicago.
 Some sick POWs remained, gradually transferring out or dying over the next few months.
 By the end, 138 of 1200 prisoners had died over the course of a few months.
 The prisoners who died at Camp Randall were buried in a mass grave at Forest Hill Cemetery, commemorated at Confederate Rest.